JuliaPluto/HypertextLiteral.jl/README.md

     =#

-Even though booleans are considered numeric in Julia, we treat them as an error to guard against accidental use in boolean HTML attributes.
+Even though booleans are considered numeric in Julia, we treat them as an error to guard against quoted use in boolean HTML attributes.

     htl"<button checked='$(true)'"
     #=>